OpenWIS/openwis-documentation/_minutes/2017-03-20-OpenWIS-Technical-Committee.md

                 2. GT - Loose coupling would be best for OpenWIS; it would also be best for CGN.
 We could contribute the whole approach to CGN.
 It gives anyone flexibility in contributing back to them.
 But, it all depends on what they want to do; we should discuss that with them.
                 3. NM - So we need a background communications channel if we work in their code.
 While it would be useful, we don't depend on that communications channel if we use the Overlay approach; we release as often as we want without CGN approval.
                 4. GT - So far, we have added the plug-in mechanism, as well as the features that GeoCat worked on before.
 It would be better if we were able to plug-in directly, but CGN has no hooks, it was not designed to work that way.
 We could contribute some glue code, but we would need to contact them about that.
 We could also contribute some features they do not have, like subscriptions.
-            4. Are there any compatibility issues with the Overlay approach?
+            4. SO - Are there any compatibility issues with the Overlay approach?
                 1. NM - As long as the plug-in places don't change we don't have any compatibility issues.
 If they removed a major feature, say the entire Admin Menu, then our code would break and we would have to fix it.
 But, we would only have to fix that part.
 We are as independent as it is possible to be.
+            5. JT - The Overlay approach is based on Angular JS, right?
+So we are less concerned about binding into Core GeoNetwork code.
+                1. NM - That's right, we don't need to pull-request back to Core GeoNetwork, but we could if we wanted.
         3. NM presented: [Skills and training]({{ site.baseurl | prepend: site.url }}/assets/TC201703-Skills-and-training.pdf) - how will we transfer skills in the Overlay Approach?
             1. NM - So its a mixture of skills; there is some legacy technology left hanging around in CGN as well as some newer technology.
 This is expected of a 10 year old project.
 A lot of it is XML based.
                 1. SO - What schemas are supported out of the box?